-Describe how the entities carrying out the respective core programs, Combined State Plan partner programs included in this plan, and required and optional one-stop partner programs will coordinate activities and resources to provide comprehensive, high-quality, customer-centered services, including supportive services (e.g. transportation), to individuals, including those populations identified in section II(a)(1)(B), and individuals in remote areas The activities described shall conform to the statutory requirements of each program.
+Describe how the entities carrying out the respective core programs, Combined State Plan partner programs included in this plan, and required and optional one-stop partner programs will coordinate activities and resources to provide comprehensive, high-quality, customercentered services, including supportive services (e.g. transportation), to individuals, including those populations identified in section II(a)(1)(B), and individuals in remote areas The activities described shall conform to the statutory requirements of each program.

-All core partners will provide services to individuals within statutory requirements of the programs.
+Customer-focused services to individuals is a priority for the Arkansas Workforce System.
+All core partners provide services to individuals within statutory requirements of the programs.
 Since the implementation of WIOA, leaders from core, mandatory partners, and several optional partners in the workforce development system have been working to better align programming to best serve the people of Arkansas.
 Through the forming of the WIOA Roundtable, an interagency team of core and non-core partner programs, opportunities for leveraging resources to better serve the needs of people utilizing the workforce system have been developed and the shared knowledge of programs have led to better coordination of services.
-This process is continuing to evolve and within the next four years, partners anticipate new systems, policies, and networks to seamlessly and efficiently align services for individuals.
 The assumption is all individuals who access the workforce system are eligible for all services provided by workforce partners, and it is the obligation of the system to serve these individuals to the highest level of satisfaction and outcome.

-For example, currently Arkansas Rehabilitation Services has counselors that come to the Adult Education programs to provide services to eligible students.
+For example, currently ADWS - Rehabilitation Services has counselors that come to the Adult Education programs to provide services to eligible students.
 Likewise, adult education providers have offered classes onsite at some of the Rehabilitation offices.
 This has been proven to be very beneficial for students because it reduces the barriers of transportation and increases the support clients may need to successfully transition.